 A variety of strong grapes that gives a beautifully full and fresh flavour.
-It’s a key ingredient of Sparkling wines, produced by the award winning Istenič winery.
+It’s a key ingredient of Sparkling wines, produced by the award-winning Istenič winery.
 The winery is also one of the first producers of sparkling wines in Slovenia.
 These grapes are native to the Bizeljsko-Sremič subregion.
-They give a green-yellow colored wine, with high acidity and low alcohol content.
+They give a green-yellow coloured wine, with high acidity and low alcohol content.
 Winegrowers rarely bottle it pure and usually use it for different blends, including the one to make Cviček.

 Located in the South-West of the Country, the vineyards of Primorska spread from as low as the sea level to an altitude of 360 m.
-The soil consists of flysch and limestone, forming different brown earths, such as the Terra Rossa.
+The soil consists of flysch and limestone, forming different brown piles of earth, such as the Terra Rossa.
 Primorska means ‘The one by the sea’.
-The climate here is mediterranean, with hot summers and mild winters.
+The climate here is the Mediterranean, with hot summers and mild winters.
 This region is dominated by red varieties, such as Refosco, Merlot and Cabernet Sauvignon.
 The area produces rich and complex wines, the most notable of which is Teran.
-Primorska region is comprised 4 sub-regions, Vipava Valley, Goriška Brda, Slovenska Istra and Kras (or Karst).
+Primorska region is comprised of 4 sub-regions, Vipava Valley, Goriška Brda, Slovenska Istra and Kras (or Karst).

 Zelen & Pinela

 Is one of the most important vine varieties in the Goriška Brda subregion, occupying over 25% of all wine-growing surfaces.
 Believed by many to be indigenous to Slovenia, recent research has actually shown Rebula originated from Greece.
-Still we’re including it on our list, due to it’s historical importance in our local wine-making.
+Still, we’re including it on our list, due to its historical importance in our local wine-making.
 Today Rebula remains popular among winegrowers, as it enables them to produce many different styles of wine.
 These share a few common traits, namely freshness, minerality and a high acidity level.
-The aroma is mostly fruity, with a hint of vanilla, and the color straw yellow with a greenish hue.
-The flavor often resembles almonds.
+The aroma is mostly fruity, with a hint of vanilla, and the colour straw yellow with a greenish hue.
+The flavour often resembles almonds.
 Occasionally the wine will form bubbles and is a popular base for dry sparkling wines.